Raid on Charlottetown (1775): Aftermath

 The privateers took more prisoners at Canso: Captain David Higgins was captured in his schooner Lively on Nov.
 23 in the Gut of Canso.
 On board were the Governor's priest Rev. Theophilus Desbrisay and Council member John Russell Spence, who were briefly held but shortly released.
 Higgins and the two other prisoners were taken to American headquarters in Cambridge, Massachusetts by way of Winter Harbour, Maine.
 (En route they were involved in the Raid on Yarmouth, Nova Scotia (1775).)

-Washington, who wanted colonies to rebel freely rather than by intimidation, censored the privateers for imprisoning government officials without permission and freed them.
-While George Washington censored Selman and Broughton, John Adams (who was on the committee to establish the navy) supported the privateers stating that they may “deserve censure for going counter to [their] orders, but I think in justice to ourselves we ought to seize every [Loyalist] officer in the service of Government wherever they may be found."
+Washington, who wanted colonies to rebel freely rather than by intimidation, censured the privateers for imprisoning government officials without permission and freed them.
+While George Washington censured Selman and Broughton, John Adams (who was on the committee to establish the navy) supported the privateers stating that they may “deserve censure for going counter to [their] orders, but I think in justice to ourselves we ought to seize every [Loyalist] officer in the service of Government wherever they may be found."
 When Selman was retired years later, the Vice President of the United States Elbridge Gerry favourably re-evaluated his contribution to the war effort and signed his letter, "with much esteem and respect, E. Gerry."

-Callback returned and became the Commander for the St. John Volunteers in the Revolutionary War, investing heavily in the island's defences.
+Callbeck returned and became the Commander for the St. John Volunteers in the Revolutionary War, investing heavily in the island's defences.
 (The St. John Volunteers were later named Fanning's Corps of Island Saint John's Volunteers and then, in 1799, the Prince Edward Island Fencibles.)

 The privateers continued to attack throughout the war and Loyalists were re-routed away from the Island to settle at Louisbourg.
 In August 1777, 2 privateers invaded Saint Peters and killed livestock.

 The privateers pillaged the property of Wellwood Waugh and he was forced to move from Charlottetown to Pictou, Nova Scotia, the following year.
 (In 1777, Waugh was himself implicated in an American privateer raid on Pictou and was forced to move to Tatamagouche, Nova Scotia.
 He became a prominent inhabitant and Waugh River is named after him.)

 Major Timothy Hierlihy was ordered to be the commander of the defence of Prince Edward Island.
 (In 1778, Timothy defended the Spanish River coal mines in Cape Breton from American privateers — recapturing two vessels, retrieving loyalist property, killing one of the privateers and sending other prisoners to Halifax.
 He later established Antigonish, Nova Scotia).